codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ---
-title: "Authorize with Embedded Link"
+title: "Authorize with Link"
-sidebar_label: Embedded Link
+sidebar_label: Embed Link auth flow
 description: "Swiftly embed our auth flow in your application UI using our low-code component"
 image: "/img/auth-flow/embedded-link-selection.png"
 ---